ansible-collections/community.clickhouse/README.md

 We follow the [Ansible Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html) in all our interactions within this project.

 If you encounter abusive behavior violating the [Ansible Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html), please refer to the [policy violations](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html#policy-violations) section of the Code of Conduct for information on how to raise a complaint.

+## Communication

+> `GitHub Discussions` feature is disabled in this repository.
+Use the `clickhouse` tag on the forum in the [Project Discussions](https://forum.ansible.com/new-topic?title=topic%20title&body=topic%20body&category=project&tags=postgresql) or [Get Help](https://forum.ansible.com/new-topic?title=topic%20title&body=topic%20body&category=help&tags=clickhouse) category instead.

+### Asynchronous channels

+* Join the Ansible forum:
+    * [ClickHouse Team](https://forum.ansible.com/g/ClickHouseTeam): by joining the team you will automatically get subscribed to the posts tagged with [clickhouse](https://forum.ansible.com/tag/clickhouse).
+    * [Get Help](https://forum.ansible.com/c/help/6/none): get help or help others.
+    * [Posts tagged with 'postgresql'](https://forum.ansible.com/tag/clickhouse): leverage tags to narrow the scope.
+    * [Social Spaces](https://forum.ansible.com/c/chat/4): gather and interact with fellow enthusiasts.
+    * [News & Announcements](https://forum.ansible.com/c/news/5/none): track project-wide announcements including social events.

+* The Ansible [Bullhorn newsletter](https://forum.ansible.com/t/about-the-newsletter-category/166): used to announce releases and important changes.

+### Real-time channels

+* Matrix rooms:
+    * `TBD` [#clickhouse:ansible.com](https://matrix.to/#/#clickhouse:ansible.com): questions on how to contribute and use this collection.
+    * [#users:ansible.com](https://matrix.to/#/#users:ansible.com): general use questions and support.
+    * [#social:ansible.com](https://matrix.to/#/#social:ansible.com): say hello or share a funny joke and let's laugh together;)
+    * [#ansible-community:ansible.com](https://matrix.to/#/#community:ansible.com): community and collection development questions.
+    * other Matrix rooms or corresponding bridged Libera.Chat channels.
+See the [Ansible Communication Guide](https://docs.ansible.com/ansible/devel/community/communication.html) for details.

+For more information about communication, including how to join these channels, see the [Ansible communication guide](https://docs.ansible.com/ansible/devel/community/communication.html).

+We announce important development changes and releases through Ansible's [The Bullhorn newsletter](https://docs.ansible.com/ansible/devel/community/communication.html#the-bullhorn).
+If you are a collection developer, be sure you are subscribed.

+We can create a [Forum](https://forum.ansible.com/) group and a Matrix channel in future if there's an interest.

+For now, refer to general channels you can find in the [Ansible communication guide](https://docs.ansible.com/ansible/devel/community/communication.html).

 ## Contributing to this collection